 Striving to design inclusive environments in partnership with innovators

-DDS Architects work with clients to develop housing, care homes, nursing homes, hospitals, towns and cities that are more inclusive for people as they age and for adults and children living with cognitive and/or sensory impairments.
-DDS are committed to designing next generation buildings that are suitable for a changing demographic.
-We supports greater independence whilst reduces health and care costs.
+DDS Architects work with clients to develop dementia units, care and nursing homes, towns and health facilities that are more inclusive for people as they age and for people living with physical, cognitive and/or sensory impairments.
+DDS are committed to designing next generation buildings that are suitable for a changing demographic and supporting brain health.

 ADI dementia Design Blog